1,879 word post, approx. 7 min. read

 Wow, so out of those?
-My top recommendations would be the Audioquest Dragonfly for something super portable, and the JDS Labs O2 for something desktop worthy.
+My top recommendations would be the Audioquest DragonFly Red for something super portable, and the JDS Labs Objective 2 or ATOM for something desktop worthy.
 I personally use the Schiit Magni/Modi combo as well as an Oppo HA-2 which I also love.
-You could opt for the amazing Bottlehead Crack, but just keep in mind it’s a DIY project.
-You will have to put it together yourself (with the help of an instruction manual of course) 🙂

 Who these headphones benefit?